 Teaching a Child the Difference Between Good Touches and Bad Touches

-How to teach a child the difference in good touch and bad touch Good touch, bad touch (GTBT) is gradually learnt through a child’s day to day activities but we can accelerate this learnt behavior by making a concerted effort to teach children the difference between good touch and bad touch at an early age.
+Good touch, bad touch (GTBT) is gradually learnt through a child’s day to day activities but we can accelerate this learnt behavior by making a concerted effort to teach children the difference between good touch and bad touch at an early age.
 We live in a society where touching is common.
 We live in a society where people tend to overreact at times too.
 In addition, threats or secrets often go hand in hand with bad touches.
 All of these serve to confuse the child.
 Parents must take the time to explain to their children what good touch and bad touch is and what danger signals to look for.

 Firstly, make sure you give the child a list of trusted adults.
 This may be your preacher, their teacher, a neighbor, a relative, or someone else you feel the child may trust if they have questions or need assistance.
-These adults should be the “go to” people if the child feels someone may have touched them badly.
+These adults should be the “go to” people if the child feels someone may have touched them badly.
 Periodically ask them to recite to you their list of trusted adults.
 Point out that this does not mean those adults are allowed to touch badly though, only that the child may tell those adults if they feel someone is wrong.

 Parents should point out that how well the child knows a person can affect what is deemed good touch and bad touch.
 You have to be very careful with this lesson though.
 Most abused children are abused by someone they know and in fact, the abuse usually starts with good touches that slowly, over time, migrate to inappropriate touches.
 But a child should know that what may be a good touch from a parent, would be a bad touch from a stranger.
 Strangers should rarely touch a child they do not know, even if it’s a simple hug or pat on the head – period.
 Your child should understand this.